The Story of Global Ministries from 1855 to the Present.

 - 2000: A group of churches in Haiti came under the supervision of Global Ministries.

-At present, the United Brethren Church includes national conferences in ten countries.
+At present, the United Brethren Church includes national conferences in nine countries.
 Here they are, in the order in which church work started:

 - 1767: United States

 - 1855: Sierra Leone